KonghaYao/pure-graph/docs/storage/memory.md

 echo "CHECKPOINT_TYPE=redis" >> .env
 ```

-Pure Graph will automatically switch to the new storage backend without code changes.
+Open LangGraph Server will automatically switch to the new storage backend without code changes.

 ## Monitoring